Shadows and Screams: Start your morning back in Railroad Square, which, by the light of day, may start to look familiar.

 For lunch, pack up some soups, fresh-baked focaccia, and lobster mac ’n cheese from the Bodega Country Store, or grab a seat at the Casino Bar & Grill just across the street.
 The locally sourced, ever-changing menu at this roadhouse-style bar may surprise you, but its history shouldn’t: this was the watering hole of choice for Hitchcock’s crew during The Birds’ filming in Bodega.

 Walk of Fame: Travel out to Bodega Head, another famous Birds filming location.
-From Bodega, take 12 to CA-1 and travel through the town of Bodega Bay (more on this location later).
-Turn left Eastshore Road, a quick right onto Bay Flat Road and continue on Westshore Road until the road dead ends at a cliff-top parking lot.
+From Bodega, take Highway 12 to CA-1 and travel through the town of Bodega Bay (more on this location later).
+Turn left on Eastshore Road, a quick right onto Bay Flat Road and continue on Westshore Road until the road dead-ends at a cliff-top parking lot.

 Stomp the sand off your shoes and hop back in the car to drive further north up CA-1 — and deeper into horror territory.
 About six miles up the coastal road, Schoolhouse Beach welcomed Jennifer Love Hewitt, Sarah Michelle Gellar, Ryan Phillippe, and Freddie Prinze Jr. during a scene in 1997’s I Know What You Did Last Summer.
 But don’t be scared: Any local will tell you this spot’s really more famous for tide pooling than for terror.

 Another five miles up CA-1, take the pull-off for Goat Rock Beach.
 Look familiar?
 Try thinking back to a time before Josh Brolin was the 43rd president of the U.S. and Sean Astin was a hobbit.
 Steven Spielberg shot part of his 1985 cult classic The Goonies, about a band of kids searching for hidden treasure, right here.